lupyuen/lupyuen.github.io/src/spi2.md

 1. Our SPI Test Driver exposes a NuttX [__Character Device Interface__](https://nuttx.apache.org/docs/latest/components/drivers/character/index.html): open(), write(), read() and close().

-    (Yep it looks like Linux, because NuttX is POSIX-Compliant)
+    (Yep it looks like Linux, because NuttX is POSIX Compliant)

 1. Our SPI Test Driver executes the SPI Operations by calling the __BL602 or ESP32 SPI Driver__.

     (Which is equivalent to the Hardware Abstraction Layer in other operating systems)

-_Hmmm this looks complex.
+_This looks complex.
 Is there a simpler way?_

 Yes we have options for doing __SPI on NuttX__...